jhoanTrujillo/pp2_cluck_clicker/README.md

 ### User Testing

-A user-centered approach, the project underwent rigorous scrutiny by a diverse community of both avid gamers and casual players.
+Used user-centered approach, to improve on .
 Their invaluable feedback served as the compass guiding the evolution of the game through its various iterations.
 The insights gleaned from this collaborative process led to significant enhancements across the board.
 Specifically, the upgrades menu underwent a transformation based on user observations, while issues pertaining to tablet responsiveness were meticulously addressed.
 This commitment to user testing not only refined the game's design but also underscored the project's dedication to delivering an exceptional player experience.

 ## 7. Deployment